zowe/docs-site/versioned_docs/version-v1.23.x/user-guide/install-ha-sysplex.md

    SETROPTS RACLIST(STARTED) REFRESH
    ```

-   - If you use CA ACF2, issue the following commands:
+   - If you use ACF2, issue the following commands:

    ```
    SET CONTROL(GSO)